Smothered Pork Chops in Oven

 • Use Room Temperature Meat: Although you can use your chops straight from the fridge, considering taking them out of the fridge beforehand.
 Room temperature meat tends to cook more evenly.

-• Don’t Overbake: over-baked pork chops tend to get more and more tough the longer you cook them!
-Since we want juicy and tender pork, do your best to not over bake.
-For you over achievers, aim for 150-160 degrees Fahrenheit, no higher.
+• Don’t Over Bake: Since we want juicy and tender pork, do your best to not over bake.
+For you over achievers, aim for 150-160°F internal temperature, no higher.

-• Let them Rest: After everything is done baking, try tenting your baking dish with tin foil and letting the meat rest for about 10 minutes.
+• Let them Rest: After everything is done baking, tent your baking dish with foil and let the meat rest for about 10 minutes.
 Resting really helps lock in moisture!

 If you make this recipe, I would really appreciate it if you would give it a star rating and leave your review in the comments!
 If you have a picture of your finished dish, post it on Instagram using the hashtag #laurenslatest and tagging me @laurens_latest.